awsdocs/aws-transfer-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "arn:aws:transfer:us-east-1:123456789012:server/s-01234567890abcdef"
 ```

-For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS service namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Service Authorization Reference*, or [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) in the *IAM User Guide*\.

 To specify all instances that belong to a specific account, use the wildcard \(\*\)\.